EvanHahn/evanhahn-dot-com/projects/index.md

 Pretty much all of the above is code-related, but I've done a few other things here and there when I can tear myself away.
 They are, in no order:

-* [americas_dj](https://twitter.com/americas_dj) is a Twitter bot that tweets fake DJ names pulled from US military operations
+* [America's DJ](https://twitter.com/americas_dj) is a Twitter bot that tweets fake DJ names pulled from US military operations
 * [A very short poem called "Camera"](http://issuu.com/netspencer/docs/calliope?mode=window&pageNumber=12)
 * [A wallpaper from a NASA photo](/wp-content/uploads/2013/02/astro/)
 * [Evan Hahn's 100 dope beats of the day](/dbotd/)